Ranking the Top 5 Running Backs for the 2023 NFL Season

 For the third time in his career, Henry surpassed 1,500 yards in 2022, adding 1,538 to his career total, while rushing for 13 touchdowns.
 At age 29, Henry has shown no signs whatsoever of slowing down.

 Whether it is veteran Ryan Tannehill, or second-round pick Will Levis, at quarterback, expect the Titans’ offense to once again funnel through the ground game on Henry’s capable shoulders.
-It wouldn’t be the least bit surprising if Henry pushes for the rushing crown this fall, after coming up 115 yards shy last season.
+It wouldn’t be surprising if Henry pushes for the rushing crown this fall, after coming up 115 yards shy in 2022.